confluentinc/ksql/design-proposals/klip-7-connect-integration.md

 - A connector can be modeled in different ways (e.g. stream/table) and connector lifecycle should be independent with how KSQL interprets it

-In the future, there can exist shortcuts (similar to `C*AS`) to both create connectors and declare corresponding streams/tables.

 There are a few more minor points of consideration:
-- All "DDL" commands that cause changes in connect will not be submitted to the command topic;
+- All "DML" commands that cause changes in connect will not be submitted to the command topic;
   instead they will be issued on the REST server (this follows the pattern that all external-state modifications are not distributed)
-- To make this work for all vanilla connectors, we will need Connect to implement an API that shows all topics created by a connector.
+- Some connectors will have KSQL-specific wrapper implementations that will allow simpler configuration and tighter integration.
+These connectors will also automatically issue the DDL statements for any topics that they create, when possible.

 **Sample Ingress**